srozemuller/rozemuller_blog/content/blog/2021-10-07-manage-avd-automated-with-microsoft-endpoint-manager/index.md

     - 'REST API'
 ---

 Welcome to a brand new series called Operation North Star.
-In the upcoming series, I will show how to manage AVD environments with Microsoft Endpoint Manager.
+In the upcoming series, I will show how to manage AVD environments with Microsoft Intune.
 I talk about how to manage AVD environments and how to deploy these settings automated.
 At last, I try to show how to configure a new way of management.

 In the [AVD Automation Cocktail](https://www.rozemuller.com/avd-automation-cocktail-the-menu/) series, I showed how to deploy an AVD environment automated in several ways.
 For example with PowerShell, Bicep, or DevOps.
 As said in the upcoming series I will add a new layer for modern management with the main focus on Azure Virtual Desktop.
 What do you need?
 Why do you need it?
 How to deploy all these settings?